bguiz/angular-ember-compare/content/components/components-discussion.md

 in every single point of comparison,
 EmberJs' offering has been significantly more complicated - and harder to learn - than its AngularJs counterpart.
-With components, however, the opposite is true, with the learning curve for creating custom components in AngularJs being far steeper than for creating custom components in EmberJs.
+Components, however, are the odd one out, where the opposite is true.

 This is because AngularJs' offering is low-level, and more flexible.
-In EmberJs, most decision have been made for you - they can be thought of as
+In EmberJs, most decisions have been made for you - they can be thought of as
 ["element-restricted, isolate-scoped, transcluded directives"](http://docs.google.com/presentation/d/1e0z1pT9JuEh8G5DOtib6XFDHK0GUFtrZrU3IfxJynaA/present?slide=id.g177e4bd2b_0400).

-While AngularJs does not provide a *component* per se, it does provide a means to create them by combining a number of lower level concepts, on AngularJs directives.
+While AngularJs does not provide a *component* per se, it does provide a means to create them by combining a number of lower level concepts (restrict, transclude and isolate scope) with directives.
 By combining them together in a certain pattern, one can create components.
 However, the developer is also free to do something else entirely,